-Coolant versus water in a car's cooling system
+Which is better between coolant solution and water in car's cooling system

 Many vehicle users do not see the need to use coolant in their vehicles simply because they put in water and their vehicle runs fine simply because they are unaware of the long term negative effect that it will have on their vehicle's cooling system and the engine itself.